Edward Harbord, 3rd Baron Suffield

-Edward Harbord, 3rd Baron Suffield (10 November 1781 – 6 July 1835), styled The Honourable Edward Harbord between 1786 and 1821, was a British liberal politician, anti-slavery campaigner and prison reformer.
+Edward Harbord, 3rd Baron Suffield (10 November 1781 – 6 July 1835), was a British politician and abolitionist.

-Harbord was the second son of Sir Harbord Harbord, 1st Baron Suffield, (a conservative Whig politician who had been raised to the peerage by William Pitt the Younger in 1786), and Mary Assheton, daughter of Sir Ralph Assheton, 3rd Baronet.
+Life

+Harbord was the second son of Sir Harbord Harbord, 1st Baron Suffield (a conservative Whig politician who had been raised to the peerage by William Pitt the Younger in 1786), and Mary Assheton, daughter and co-heiress of Sir Ralph Assheton, 3rd Baronet.
 William Harbord, 2nd Baron Suffield, was his elder brother.

-He went to Eton in 1791 aged 10, lodging in his own private house with a manservant, and was placed “under the care of a private tutor, the Rev Mr Evans, a Whig in politics, from whom he was accustomed to saying he derived his liberal opinions which guided his mature life, though they were long dormant, or kept down by the opposing sentiments of his family and immediate connections”.
+He went to Eton in 1791 aged 10, lodging in his own private house with a manservant, and was placed “under the care of a private tutor, the Revd Mr Evans, a Whig in politics, from whom he was accustomed to saying he derived his liberal opinions which guided his mature life, though they were long dormant, or kept down by the opposing sentiments of his family and immediate connections”.

-From Eton he went to Christ Church, taking his MA in 1802 after an interruption of six months touring northern Europe including Russia but avoiding France, before his father bought him chambers at 4 Stone Buildings, Lincoln’s Inn with a view to him reading for the Bar.
+From Eton he went up to Christ Church, Oxford, taking his MA in 1802 after an interruption of six months touring northern Europe including Russia but avoiding France, before his father bought him chambers at 4 Stone Buildings, Lincoln’s Inn with a view to him reading for the Bar.
 To his later regret, he never pursued this.
 As ever, London offered too many distractions including friends such as Tom Brinsley Sheridan, the son of Richard Brinsley Sheridan, the MP playwright and owner of the Theatre Royal, Drury Lane.

 He was returned to Parliament for Great Yarmouth in 1806, a seat he held until 1812.

 On the outbreak of the Peninsular War in 1808, Harbord joined the army and sailed to Portugal in a staff role to report back progress to the War Minister Lord Castlereagh (his brother’s brother-in-law) who subsequently invited him to become his private secretary, an offer that was lost due to delays.